Declassified Afghanistan reports back U.S. commanders who said Biden team was indecisive during crisis

 A National Security Council official, speaking on the condition of anonymity because the matter remains highly sensitive, said Saturday that Psaki’s statement from the podium referred to a forthcoming, more extensive review of the war’s endgame.

-“Many people have wrongly conflated the Abbey Gate report and documents released to The Washington Post with the Pentagon’s after-action review of Afghanistan — a broad report that will examine the final months of America’s longest, beginning in February 2020,” the official said, referencing the month that President Donald Trump made a deal with the Taliban, setting the stage for a withdrawal of all U.S. troops.
+“Many people have wrongly conflated the Abbey Gate report and documents released to The Washington Post with the Pentagon’s after-action review of Afghanistan — a broad report that will examine the final months of America’s longest war, beginning in February 2020,” the official said, referencing the month that President Donald Trump made a deal with the Taliban, setting the stage for a withdrawal of all U.S. troops.

 The Biden administration has pointed to that deal — in which Trump agreed to pull all U.S. troops by May 2021 — in explaining part of its rationale for leaving Afghanistan.
 After a months-long review, the president delayed the final exit until September but followed through nonetheless, saying that Americans had sacrificed enough.